cure-lab/MagicDrive/doc/FAQ.md

 ### Q4: video generation

-The authors do not have plan to integrate video generation with current codebase.
-For those who need code for video generation with research purposes, please send an email to `rygao@cse.cuhk.edu.hk` through your edu email and state your name & purpose.
+The authors do not have plan to integrate video generation with `main` branch codebase.
+For those who need code for video generation, please find this in `video` branch.